v-cakoll/docs.it-it/docs/visual-basic/language-reference/operators/exponentiation-operator.md

 ## <a name="result"></a>Risultato

-Il risultato è `number` elevato alla potenza di `exponent`, sempre come valore `Double`.
+The result is `number` raised to the power of `exponent`, always as a `Double` value.

 ## <a name="supported-types"></a>Tipi supportati

-`Double` (Indici per tabelle con ottimizzazione per la memoria).
-Gli operandi di qualsiasi tipo diverso vengono convertiti in `Double`.
+`Double` Operands of any different type are converted to `Double`.

 ## <a name="remarks"></a>Note

-Visual Basic esegue sempre l'elevamento a potenza nel [tipo di dati Double](../../../visual-basic/language-reference/data-types/double-data-type.md).
+Visual Basic always performs exponentiation in the [Double Data Type](../../../visual-basic/language-reference/data-types/double-data-type.md).

-Il valore di `exponent` può essere frazionario, negativo o entrambi.
+The value of `exponent` can be fractional, negative, or both.

-Quando in un'unica espressione viene eseguita più di un elevamento a potenza, l'operatore `^` viene valutato in base a quanto rilevato da sinistra a destra.
+When more than one exponentiation is performed in a single expression, the `^` operator is evaluated as it is encountered from left to right.

 > [!NOTE]
-> L'operatore `^` può essere sottoposto a *Overload*, il che significa che una classe o una struttura può ridefinire il comportamento quando un operando ha il tipo della classe o della struttura.
-Se il codice usa questo operatore su una classe o una struttura di questo tipo, assicurarsi di comprendere il comportamento ridefinito.
+> The `^` operator can be *overloaded*, which means that a class or structure can redefine its behavior when an operand has the type of that class or structure.
+If your code uses this operator on such a class or structure, be sure you understand its redefined behavior.
 Per altre informazioni, vedere [Operator Procedures](../../../visual-basic/programming-guide/language-features/procedures/operator-procedures.md).

 ## <a name="example"></a>Esempio

-Nell'esempio seguente viene usato l'operatore `^` per aumentare un numero alla potenza di un esponente.
-Il risultato è il primo operando elevato alla potenza del secondo.
+The following example uses the `^` operator to raise a number to the power of an exponent.
+The result is the first operand raised to the power of the second.

 [!code-vb[VbVbalrOperators#20](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrOperators/VB/Class1.vb#20)]

-L'esempio precedente produce i risultati seguenti:
+The preceding example produces the following results:

-`exp1` è impostato su 4 (2 quadrato).
+`exp1` is set to 4 (2 squared).

-`exp2` è impostato su 19683 (3 cubi, quindi il valore Cubed).
+`exp2` is set to 19683 (3 cubed, then that value cubed).

-`exp3` è impostato su-125 (-5 Cubed).
+`exp3` is set to -125 (-5 cubed).

-`exp4` è impostato su 625 (-5 alla quarta potenza).
+`exp4` is set to 625 (-5 to the fourth power).

-`exp5` è impostato su 2 (radice cubo di 8).
+`exp5` is set to 2 (cube root of 8).

-`exp6` è impostato su 0,5 (1,0 diviso per la radice del cubo di 8).
+`exp6` is set to 0.5 (1.0 divided by the cube root of 8).

-Si noti l'importanza delle parentesi nelle espressioni dell'esempio precedente.
-A causa della *precedenza degli operatori*, Visual Basic esegue normalmente l'operatore `^` prima di qualsiasi altro, anche l'operatore unario `–`.
-Se `exp4` e `exp6` sono stati calcolati senza parentesi, avrebbero prodotto i risultati seguenti:
+Note the importance of the parentheses in the expressions in the preceding example.
+Because of *operator precedence*, Visual Basic normally performs the `^` operator before any others, even the unary `–` operator.
+If `exp4` and `exp6` had been calculated without parentheses, they would have produced the following results:

-`exp4 = -5 ^ 4` verrebbe calcolato come – (dal 5 al quarto), il che comporterebbe-625.
+`exp4 = -5 ^ 4` would be calculated as –(5 to the fourth power), which would result in -625.

-`exp6 = 8 ^ -1.0 / 3.0` verrebbe calcolato come (da 8 a-1 potenza o 0,125) diviso per 3,0, che comporterebbe 0.041666666666666666666666666666667.
+`exp6 = 8 ^ -1.0 / 3.0` would be calculated as (8 to the –1 power, or 0.125) divided by 3.0, which would result in 0.041666666666666666666666666666667.

 ## <a name="see-also"></a>Vedere anche